Was Harry Potter Influenced by Labyrinth?

 A “Forbidding Forrest”

-Much like the forbidden forrest that borders Hogwarts, this ‘forbidding forest’ makes even the formidable Ludo scared, just like Hagrid’s sidekick, Fang.
+Much like the forbidden forest that borders Hogwarts, this ‘forbidding forest’ makes even the formidable Ludo scared, just like Hagrid’s sidekick, Fang.

 Hermione in Disguise?